ForgeRock/forgeops/helm/frconfig/README.md

 cert-manager is used to provision a wildcard SSL certificate of the form `wildcard.$namespace.$domain`.
 The default in values.yaml configures cert-manager to issue self signed certificates (the CA issuer).
-You can  configure cert-manager to issue certificates using LetsEncrypt.
+You can  configure cert-manager to issue certificates using  Let's Encrypt.
 Please refer to the [cert-manager](https://github.com/jetstack/cert-manager) project.